 41% – Amiga Power, October 1992

 “After Ocean’s poor show over the last year Total Recall wasn’t on the top of my list for games I was looking forward to I must confess.
 However, it is in fact quite good.
 The actual main sprite, Quaid that is, looks a bit dodgy at first but once you get into it the game is quite addictive.
 The graphics and sound are good, even if the Arnie sprite is a midget with a moustache.
 This is certainly a step up the ladder for Ocean, and let’s hope things carry on that way.
 But in the meantime, give Total Recall a try.”

 78% – Amiga Action, March 1991

-“A mix of puzzle and platform it is high paced, if a tad formula.
+“A mix of puzzle and platform it is high-paced, if a tad formulaic.
 A solid, polished package, only its late arrival, due to slipping in schedules, deprived it of a full review.”

 77% – Amiga Format, March 1991

 In April, the redacted C64 translation put in an appearance in the agnostic ‘all formats’ chart at 16th position, and 17th place in the dedicated C64 league.